-Even though Energy Focus has been asked many times to join the group by contributing its prorated share of capital, it has failed to do so.
+Even though Energy Focus had been asked many times to join the group by contributing its prorated share of capital, it failed to do so.
 Despite this, Energy Focus claims that it is entitled to participate in the consortium at any future time, not just under certain conditions.
 We and IPR believe that Energy Focus no longer has any right to join the bidding group because the conditions specified in the side letter did not occur and can no longer occur.

 Energy Focus commenced litigation for specific performance and damages in an unspecified amount in Santiago de Chile, claiming interest in the Tranquilo Block from our company and IPR, and our respective subsidiaries.
 Our company, IPR and our respective legal counsel are of the view that the Energy Focus claim is without merit, that it was brought in the wrong jurisdiction and that Energy Focus has failed to properly serve the parties.
-The courts of Santiago have dismissed the case, but the verdict is open for appeal.
-Our management believes that the ultimate liability, if any, arising from the Energy Focus litigation will not have a material adverse effect on the financial condition, the results of future operations or cash flows of our Company.
+The trial courts of Santiago have dismissed the case, but the verdict was open to appeal.
+Energy Focus took an Appeal, and that too was dismissed by the Chilean courts.
+Energy Focus has now taken a second Appeal.
+Our legal advisors are of the opinion that Energy Focus will not succeed in the second appeal.
+Our management believes that the ultimate liability, if any, arising from the Energy Focus litigation will not have a material adverse effect on the financial condition, the results of future operations or cash flows of our company.

-ITEM 4.
-MINE SAFETY DISCLOSURES
+ITEM 4 MINE SAFETY DISCLOSURES